rajeevphysics/Obsidian-MathMatter/Notes/Electricity/Coulombs Law.md

 $E = \frac{q}{4\pi R^2 \epsilon _0}$

 # What is Coulombs Law
 Coulombs law describe the force and interactions of particles.
-It explains and proves that point charges will produce a electric field and tells you how particles should and will interact with one another.
+It explains and proves that point charges will produce an electric field and tells you how particles should and will interact with one another.
 # Deriving Coulombs Law from Gauss's Law (Point charge)
 >[!warning] Assumptions
 In order to derive the general principle for columbs law well find the electric field produced at any point from a stationary point charge.